 There are a large number of ways for a thief to get into a house, however due to the amateur nature of most thieves, protecting against a few key things could significantly reduce your odds of being a victim.

-– The front door – it sounds overly simplistic but it’s something you need to consider; could your door be easily kicked down or busted open?
+It sounds overly simplistic but it’s something you need to consider; could your door be easily kicked down or busted open?
 If it’s an old hollow-core door, or relies on a doorknob lock instead of a deadlock, the answer is probably yes.
 The best way of preventing this happening is buying a security screen door that sits in front of your door.
 This will almost definitely stop any thief from even getting to your front door, let alone kicking it down.
 And of course, remember to lock it when you go out!
 Even when you are at home but perhaps in the backyard or at the back of the house, it’s worth keeping the front door locked.

-– Windows – glass windows are a simple target for the average thief, requiring not much more than a fist or a rock to break.
+Glass windows are a simple target for the average thief, requiring not much more than a fist or a rock to break.
 You can protect against this eventuality by installing security screens behind your windows.

-– The back door – much of the above advice concerning your front door is relevant to your back door as well; if it’s able to be kicked down, pried open or simply opened if unlocked, either reinforce it or put a metal mesh screen door in front of it.
+Much of the above advice concerning your front door is relevant to your back door as well; if it’s able to be kicked down, pried open or simply opened if unlocked, either reinforce it or put a metal mesh screen door in front of it.

 In terms of what you should be keeping hidden away when you’re out of the house; electronics are always a target, especially iPads, electronic games and consoles, jewelry and of course cash.